manbearshark/ConversationRelay-LiveChat-Bedrock-Fargate/README.md

 `sam build --template-file cloud-deploy-infra-template.yml`

-`sam deploy --guided --stack-name CR-AWS-BEDROCK --template cloud-deploy-infra-template.yml --capabilities CAPABILITY_NAMED_IAM --profile ConversationRelayPrgDanBartlett `
+`sam deploy --guided --stack-name CR-AWS-BEDROCK --template cloud-deploy-infra-template.yml --capabilities CAPABILITY_NAMED_IAM`

 The first time you deploy, add `--guided` (`sam deploy --guided --stack-name...`) to the above command to generate a configuration file.
 All subsequent commands do not need the --guided.